Starting tomatoes from seed

 Your tomato seedlings are ready for the garden.
 Starting tomatoes from seed or buying starter plants, the next steps will insure the plants get off to a good start.
 Follow these hubs for the earliest tomatoes and healthiest plants.

 Place plant supports, stakes or cages, when you plant the the transplants to prevent root damage.
 As the days get warmer, plants will grow quickly.
-It is much easier to intall plant supports when tomato plants are small.
+It is much easier to install plant supports when tomato plants are small.

 More by this Author